motioneye-project/motioneyeos/board/freescale/imx6-sabresd/readme.txt

 *******************************
-Freescale i.MX6Q Sabre SD board
+Freescale i.MX6 Sabre SD boards
 *******************************

-This file documents the Buildroot support for the Freescale i.MX6Q Sabre SD board.
+This file documents the Buildroot support for the Freescale i.MX6 Sabre SD boards based on i.MX6Q, i.MX6DL and iMX6QP.

+Thanks to the SPL support in U-Boot it is possible to run a single sdcard.img in all i.MX6 Sabre SD board variants.

 This configuration uses U-Boot mainline and kernel mainline.

 Build
 =====

-First, configure Buildroot for the i.MX6Q Sabre SD board:
+First, configure Buildroot for the i.MX6 Sabre SD board:

-  make imx6q-sabresd_defconfig
+  make imx6-sabresd_defconfig

 Build all components: